sailfish-team/sailfish/doc/tutorial.rst

   specified iterations.
 Batch mode requires specifying the ``max_iters`` option.
 * ``--max_iters=N``: the number of iterations the simulation is to be run for in batch mode.

-The ``--save_src`` is particularly useful if you want to learn the basic structure of the kernel code.
+The ``--save_src`` option is particularly useful if you want to learn the basic structure of the kernel code.
 The ``lbm.mako`` file, which contains the actual code, can be difficult to understand at first, as it mixes three languages: Python, the Mako template language and CUDA C.  To avoid its complexity, you might want to save the generated compute device code